 Two uses of Profiles

 The Conformance resource describes two different uses for profiles on resources: Resource Profiles and System Profiles.
-Resource Profiles are specified using Conformance.rest.resource.profile element and System Profiles are specified using Conformance.profile element.
+Resource Profiles are specified using the Conformance.rest.resource.profile element and System Profiles are specified using the Conformance.profile element.

 Conformance.rest.resource.profile

 These profiles describe the general features that are supported by the system for each kind of resource.
 Typically, this is the superset of all the different use-cases implemented by the system.
-This is a resource-level perspective of the system functionality.
+This is a resource-level perspective of functionality.

 Conformance.profile